fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 ## Prerequisite

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
-You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.
+You can skip this step and proceed on if you are including the dependencies from **CDN** or **Local Files**.

 - jQuery requires Node.js version **10.9.0** or later.
 To check your version, run `node -v` in a terminal/console window.
 To get Node.js, go to [nodejs.org](https://nodejs.org/).

 - To download and install npm packages, you must have an npm package manager.
 Run `npm -v` in a terminal/console window, to check that if have the npm client installed.

 > Initialize npm, install webpack locally, and install the webpack-cli.
 Make sure you run `npx webpack` command in the terminal to ensure that the build is successful.

+Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a Javascript project through npm.

 ## Installation and including dependencies